SPORTSMEDICINE101

 A sprained ankle is an injury that occurs when you roll, twist, or turn your ankle in an awkward way.
 This can stretch or tear the tough bands of tissue (ligaments) that help hold your ankle bones together.
 Ligaments help stabilize joints, preventing excessive movement.

-Treating a sprained ankle - Mayo Clinic Orthopedics & Sports Medicine
+Treating a sprained ankle - Mayo Clinic Orthopedics and Sports Medicine

 Sprain: First aid - Mayo Clinic